rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 **CLARIFICATION**
-The list of sections will be reduced by one or more sections, if the next node event results in closing the corresponding sections.
+The list of sections will be reduced by one or more sections, if the next node event results in closing these sections.

 Note that all of these sections will always be removed from the end of the list (i.e. not from an arbitrary position).
 That is, because no subsection can